My Favorite Video Equipment for Blogging: The camera, lenses, lights/light, microphones, and equipment that I use to create videos for my blog.

 Used for: Overhead videos of recipes, DIY, etc. on my Nikon D7200

 This is the lens that I use for my overhead videos.
 You know, the cooking videos that are an average of a minute long on Facebook, like I linked to above?
-I use this to capture a close up view, so a ton of space isn’t include around what I’m making.
+I use this to capture a close up view, so a ton of space isn’t needed around what I’m making.
+Buy the 50mm Lens here: 50mm Lens

 Used for: Any video